 11 Ways to Soothe a Fussy Baby

+#3 Skin-to-Skin.
 This great big world is overwhelming.
 Perhaps, at a certain time each day, your baby just has had enough.
-Maybe she wants nothing more but to back in the womb where it was quiet, warm, safe, and close to you.
+Maybe she wants nothing more but to be back in the womb where it was quiet, warm, safe, and close to you.
 Strip down from the waist up and hold your baby chest to chest – skin to skin.
-You may sit in a rocking chair, lay in the bath tub, walk the house (or the backyard), but try to push away all other stimuli and focus on letting your baby hear your heartbeat and voice – and smell you… feel you. #4 Babywearing
+You may sit in a rocking chair, lay in the bath tub, walk the house (or the backyard), but try to push away all other stimuli and focus on letting your baby hear your heartbeat and voice – and smell you.

+#5 Fresh Air.
 Walk outside and breathe.
 This should help calm your emotions as well as your baby’s.
 You can hold, bounce, baby wear, or push the stroller for a while until everyone calms down.
-I have found that fresh air and baby wearing is the best combination for us. #6 Comfort Nurse.

-A baby who is already crying may not take a pacifier.
+#9 Pacifier A baby who is already crying may not take a pacifier.
 Some babies won’t take one at all.
 If your child does take one, offer it after breastfeeding and burping.
-The first signs of fussiness may be soothed by the pacifier and then you have the opportunity to work on helping prevent the witching hour by immediately jumping into the bath, wearing baby, or trying one of the other ideas.
+The first signs of fussiness may be soothed by the pacifier and then you have the opportunity to work on helping prevent the witching hour by immediately jumping into the bath, wearing your baby, or trying one of the other suggestions.

 #10 White Noise.
-Blow dryer, sound machine, vacuum cleaner… Set baby in the infant swing on high next to the washer or dryer.
-Try not to overcomplicate or overstimulate baby further.
+Blow dryer, sound machine, vacuum cleaner… Set your baby in the infant swing on high next to the washer or dryer.
+Try not to overcomplicate or overstimulate your baby further, but find a way to play white noise.
 Evaluate the environment and work on making it as calm as possible.
-This includes your nerves and emotions. #11 Put Baby Down.
+(This includes your nerves and emotions.)

 End the Fussiness

+Heal the Gut.
 The gut is linked to the skin, the brain – the entire nervous system.
-If the bacteria of the gut are off balance, there can be inflammation that can cause pain, rashes (and so many other problems).
+If the bacteria of the gut are off balance, there can be inflammation that can cause pain, rashes, and so many other problems.
 Healing the gut takes time and effort, but the end results are worth it.
 (A breastfeeding mother will need to heal her gut to help her baby.
-A formula fed infant could be suffering because of the formula he is in-taking.)
+A formula fed infant could be suffering because of the formula he is consuming.)

 More Sleep.
 Your baby may be overtired.
-An overtired baby has a harder time falling asleep than a child who has napped throughout the day.
-Routine.
+An overtired baby has a harder time falling asleep than one who has napped throughout the day.